IkarosKappler/plotboilerplate/docs_jekyll/index.md

 * FileSaver.js
 * SGV-arcto to Canvas-arc transform from [canvg](https://github.com/canvg/canvg "canvg") by Gabe Lerner
 * [Touchy.js](https://github.com/jairajs89/Touchy.js "Touchy.js") by [jairajs89](https://github.com/jairajs89 "jairajs89")

+## Known bugs
+ * BezierPath counstructor (from an older implementation) fails.
+This needs to be refactored.
+ * SVG resizing does not work in Firefox (aspect ratio is always kept, even if clip box changes).
+Please use PNGs until this is fixed.
+ * Currently no more known.
+Please report bugs.

 ## Changelog
 [View changelog](changelog/ "View changelog")